What is the CCPA?

 CCPA applies to businesses in California that satisfy at least one of the following conditions:

 Have at least $25 million in annual revenue

 Buy, sell, or use for a commercial purpose the personal information of 50,000 or more "consumers, households, or devices"

 Earn more than half of their annual revenue selling consumers’ personal data

 Certain information is considered exempt because it’s already protected by federal privacy laws (such as health information under HIPAA, bank and financial information under Gramm-Leach-Bliley, and credit reporting information under the Fair Credit Reporting Act), but personal information outside the scope of these laws will still be covered by CCPA.

 CCPA puts into effect a number of rights for California consumers.

-Right to know: Transparency about what personal information is collected and how it is used at or before the point of collection.
+Right to Know: The right to request that a business inform a consumer about what personal information is collected and how it is shared.

-Right to opt out (or opt in): Consumers will be able to ask a company not to sell their personal information.
-"Sell" is defined broadly here, “for monetary or other valuable consideration.”
+Right to Opt-Out: The right to ask a company not to sell consumer personal information.
+"Sell" is defined broadly here, and includes exchanging personal information “for monetary or other valuable consideration.”

-Right to non-discrimination: Covered business can’t treat customers differently when and if they exercise their rights under the new California privacy act.
-For example, they can’t charge different prices to a consumer who’s opted out of having their information sold — unless these differences are “reasonably related” to the value of the personal information.
+Right to Non-discrimination: Covered businesses can’t treat consumers differently when and if they exercise their rights under the CCPA.
+They cannot, for example, charge different prices to a consumer unless the differences are “reasonably related” to the value of the personal information.